drekka/Voodoo/README.md

 ## iOS/OSX SPM package

 Voodoo comes as an SPM module which can be added using Xcode to add it as a package to your UI test targets.
-Simply add `https://github.com/drekka/Voodoo.git` as a package to your test targets and
+Simply add `https://github.com/drekka/Voodoo.git` as a package to your test targets and...

 ```swift
 import Voodoo